weAutomateEverything/go2hal/README.md

 ## Getting Started
 Install a mongo DB locally.
 By Default, HAL will look for a mongo database on localhost.

+Once up and running, you can add the bot to any group.
+Once its added to a group a ID will be provided with you can use within the restful services provied

 Run the HAL executable

 Below is an example of the Environment variables I have setup on GoLand.
 The only one thats really important is the BOT_KEY, the rest are used within the submodules of HAL.
 Reffer to each sub modules README.md for more details.